b-spatz/gdl90/README.md

 and I've discussed with Dynon over tickets and in-person, but no traction yet for Dynon to shore up basic GDL90 standard compliance.
 Frankly, I'm surprised (and disappointed) that Dynon with their reputation isn't GDL90 standard compliant.

+The screenshot from 2025-07-17 shows this, including that HDX puts ownship in the Traffic report rather than filtering from Traffic and just issuing as proper Ownship.
+I was on the way to OSH and no other traffic was nearby, so the lack of the traffic besides me is expected.

 <img width="600" src="gdl90-tester-0.0.8-Dynon-20250717.jpg">

 #### Platform